alexandrebarachant/muse-lsl/README.md

 4.  `pygatt.exceptions.BLEError: Unexpected error when scanning: Set scan parameters failed: Connection timed out` (Linux)

 - This seems to be due to a OS-level Bluetooth crash.
 Try turning your computer's bluetooth off and on again

+5.  `'RuntimeError: could not create stream outlet'` (Linux)

+- This appears to be due to Linux-specific issues with the newest version of pylsl.
+Ensure that you have pylsl 10.1.5 installed in the environment in which you are trying to run Muse LSL